d12frosted/elpa-mirror/stable-melpa/yeetube-readme.txt

-This package provides the ability to scrape YouTube, with the results displayed in a proced-like buffer.
+This package provides the ability to scrape YouTube, with the results displayed in a tabulated list.

-Basic functionality includes:
+Core features include:

-- Query YouTube
+- Executing queries on YouTube
-- Play video url by default using mpv
+- Playing video URLs using default mpv
-- Bookmark/Save video url
+- Bookmark/Save video url for future reference
 - Download video using yt-dlp
-- A minimal yt-dlp front-end, which is independent of the rest YouTube functionality, to download multiple urls.
+- A standalone, minimalist yt-dlp frontend